-Regression on categorical variable: Handling different data sets where dependent variable is categorical, preparation, distributional and contingency tables.
+Regression on categorical variable: Handling different data sets where dependent variable is categorical, preparation, distributional and contingency tables, test of association, Logit and Probit modeling.

 - The students will be able to understand the basic theory of ordinary least squares, generalized least squares and panel data models. - The students will be able to estimate the estimators in statistical analysis. - The students will be efficient to prepare theoretical foundation based on data.